Other Activities for Social Contribution

 Recruit has established a matching gift program in order to support social contribution activities carried out voluntarily by members of our Board of Directors and our employees.
 In this system, whenever an executive or employee makes a donation, Recruit Group donates the same amount to the recipient organization.
-In fiscal 2014 we matched 57 donations for a total of ¥1.75 million.

 Most junior high school students in Japan take part in "work experience" activities as part of their career education.
 To provide support so these students can look forward to "work as something exciting" and obtain a deeper appreciation of what work actually involves, since 2007 we have conducted TOWNWORK TRY!WORK, our career education support program.
 We provide a free online program for teachers to use in their classes before and after their workplace experience activity, which is conducted as part of their general study course.
 Students use Recruit Jobs' job-posting media TOWNWORK as an educational resource to learn how to interview working people before their workplace experience and prepare reports focusing on their feelings toward work after their workplace experience.
 The draft summary of the interview can be distributed as "Recruit's TOWNWORK magazine, Version Edited by Junior High School students" to their parents and the local community.
-The total number of junior high school students who experienced the program since its launch is about 13000 (as of March 2017).